seyitahmettanriver/amazon-asin-brand-extractor/README.md

 4. Wait for the progress bar to complete.
 5. View the extracted brand names in the results box.

-## Technical Details
-- Uses `GM_xmlhttpRequest` for fetching Amazon product pages.
-- jQuery-powered UI for a smooth experience.
-- Extracts brand name from the `#bylineInfo` element.
-- Processes ASINs in batches of 2 for efficiency.

 ## Developer
 - **Seyit Ahmet TANRIVER**
 - Contact: [WhatsApp](https://wa.me/31637952159)